DarinJSE/todolist-minidemo/README.md

 feature:
 - Add task, checklist, delete, that's it.
+- Since i used mobile first approach, so i didn't enhance to the higher width UI yet.
+So it's mobile viewport.

 Gonna add some cool features soon, of course i'll fix the UI, i know it's ugly as hell, atleast is still on WCAG.